About the employment polygraph. Frequently asked questions and answers about polygraph testing for employment.

 A baseline for the individual's physiological responses is established by asking questions to which the answers are already known such as "Are you married?"
 Any deviation from the baseline readings are regarded as signs of increased nervousness.

-The Employee Polygraph Protection Act (EPPA)of 1988 prohibits most private employers and companies from using lie detector tests (polygraphs, voice stress analyzer, deceptograph amongst others)for pre employment screening.
+The Employee Polygraph Protection Act (EPPA)of 1988 is a federal law that prohibits most private employers and companies from using lie detector tests (polygraphs, voice stress analyzer, deceptograph amongst others) for pre employment screening.

 The Act states that employers generally may not request or require job applicants to take a lie detector test as a condition for employment or discriminate against them for refusing to do so.
 They are also prohibited from asking about previous polygraph tests.
 However certain employers are not affected by this law.

 Subject to certain restrictions the EPPA does permit certain private employers to administer polygraph tests.
 These are:

 Where polygraph examinations are permitted they are subject to strict standards with regard to how the test is conducted.
 The examiner must be licensed and bonded.

 It is suggested that a prospective employee should be given a written notice explaining their rights and the limitations imposed such as prohibited areas of questioning and restrictions on the use of the test results.

 The employer needs your permission at the time or it should be a part of the employment contract that you both have signed.

 A prospective employee may refuse to undergo a polygraph, end the test at any time or decline to take the test if he or she suffers from a medical condition.
 However suspicion can arise if an employee or job applicant refuses to consent to a polygraph without reasonable grounds.